The benefits of buying your home with shared ownership

 Buying more over time

 Another great thing about shared ownership is you can buy more of your home over time.This essentially means you can increase your shares in your property and invest more in your home at your own pace.
 The more shares you own the more profit you will receive when you decide to sell your home and should you buy 100% of your property then you will receive the whole profit when you choose to sell.
 The remaining part that you don’t own belongs to a housing association and you pay a small rent on this so the more you buy the property the less rent you will subsequently pay.
+At the time of buying the home, you may want to contact residential conveyancing solicitors, so they can set the terms of the contract clearly and also support you through the entire process.

 New builds in great areas